Emerging Field Oxidative Stress and DNA Stability

 With this background we initiated at University of Vienna the research platform "Active Ageing" (http://activeageing.univie.ac.at/), since ageing is considered to be one of the European Grand challenges with profound impacts on economic sustainability, social structures and healthy care delivery and sustainability.
 Understanding the etiology of sarcopenia in the elderly on a molecular basis is critical to prescribing more effective nutritional, lifestyle and/or pharmaceutical strategies to prevent, delay or reverse the loss of muscle mass and strength with aging.

-Research activities are mainly funded by the Austrian Science Fund (FWF), National Bank, European Commission (Framework Program and Horizon 2020), European Union - Cross Border Co-operation and the University of Vienna.
+Research activities are mainly funded by the Austrian Science Fund (FWF), National Bank, European Commission (Framework Program, Horizon 2020, Horizon Europe), European Union - Cross Border Co-operation and the University of Vienna.

 A large national and international scientific network of well-respected research partners guarantees comprehensive approaches, knowledge transfer and continuous development of new biomarker.